-- A. Back-up Lamp
+- A. Stoplamp/Taillamp

-- B. Stoplamp/Turn Signal/Taillamp
+- B. Taillamp/Turn Signal Lamp

 - C. Sidemarker Lamp

+- D. Back-up Lamp

-To replace one of these bulbs, do the following:
+To replace one of these bulbs:

-1. Open the tailgate.
-See Tailgate on page 2-15 for more information.
+1. Open the liftgate.
+See Liftgate on page 2-9.

-2. Remove the two screws from the taillamp assembly.

-- Pull the taillamp assembly rearward until you disengage the outer pins on the taillamp assembly from the vehicle. - Turn the bulb socket counterclockwise to remove it from the taillamp assembly. - 5.
-Pull the old bulb straight out from the bulb socket. - Press a new bulb into the bulb socket and insert the bulb socket into the taillamp assembly.
-Turn the bulb socket clockwise into the taillamp assembly until it clicks. - 7.
-Reinstall the taillamp assembly making sure to line up the pins with the vehicle.
+- Remove the two screws from the taillamp assembly. - Pull the taillamp assembly rearward until you disengage the inner pins on the taillamp assembly from the vehicle. - Turn the bulb socket counterclockwise to remove it from the taillamp assembly. - 5.
+Pull the old bulb straight out from the bulb socket. - Press a new bulb into the bulb socket.

+- Reinstall the socket into the taillamp assembly by turning the bulb socket clockwise. - Reinstall the taillamp assembly making sure to line up the pins with the vehicle and tighten the screws.